The Internet Has Already Devoured ‘This Is America’

 “It is a terrible thing, simply, to be trapped in one’s history, and attempt, in the same motion (and in this, our life!) to accept, deny, reject, and redeem it — and, also, on whatever level, to profit from it.
 And: with one’s head in the fetid jaws of this lion’s mouth, attempt to love and be loved, and raise one’s children, and pay the rent, and wrestle with one’s mortality.” —James Baldwin, The Devil Finds Work

 Just when you think you’ve got Donald Glover figured out, he changes the script again.
 A decade ago, he was a prodigious sitcom writer with questionable sketch comedy and rap ideas.
 In just a few years’ time he beefed up his résumé with two well-received stand-up comedy specials and a rap album, EP, and mixtape twee enough to please fans of his Dan Harmon sitcom Community and sharp enough to net him festival slots alongside members of the Wu-Tang Clan.
 By 2013, Glover was an actor in enough demand to land appearances on HBO’s Brooklyn millennial Zeitgeist drama Girls and Cartoon Network’s fabulist children’s show Adventure Time; and Glover’s Childish Gambino was a multimedia meta drama spilling out across albums, websites, screenplays, and short films.
 By 2016, Glover had given up rapping and returned to television, famously releasing the retro-funk odyssey “Awaken, My Love!” just weeks after closing out season one of the heady FX drama, Atlanta, where he juggled turns as producer, actor, writer, and director.
-Two weeks ago, Glover pulled off his most impressive multimedia feat to date, wrapping season two of Atlanta just days before a Saturday Night Live hosting gig where the musical guest was his own alter ego.
+Two weeks ago, Glover pulled off his most impressive multimedia feat to date, wrapping season two of Atlanta just days after a Saturday Night Live hosting gig where the musical guest was his own alter ego.
 The same night he dropped off the video for “This Is America,” a combination trap and afrobeat banger with a beguiling message about race and gun violence.

 Fans are, since the month began, calling that balance of talents and interests “genius.”
 People are still not entirely used to creatives, least of all black ones, being well-versed in the inner workings of more than two fields of play, and many aren’t prone to cruising the credits to things to find that genius can be splintered, collaborative, and vocational just as often as it is all-encompassing.
 Everyone can’t be Stevie Wonder or Prince, performers who wrote, produced, and played several instruments.
 Whitney Houston’s gifts included singing and acting but not much writing; most Michael Jackson songs were written by committee until Bad.
 It doesn’t diminish their greatness to say so; since the start, most great music (and television) has always been the work of a room full of people.
 Gambino’s room includes the multi-instrumentalists Ludwig Goransson, Ray Suen, and Chris Hartz.
 Atlanta’s room includes director Hiro Murai; actors Brian Tyree Henry, Zazie Beetz, and Lakeith Stanfield; and writers Stephen Glover, Stefani Robinson, Fam Udeorji, and Ibra Ake.
 As Ike Newton said, great advances come from visionaries standing on the shoulders of giants.

 Donald Glover’s work is best examined not just as collaborative art but also as art that is openly conversant with other art.
 Early Childish Gambino records were keenly aware of their place in the hip-hop pecking order.
 There’s no Gambino without Drake, no Drake without Lil Wayne and Kanye West, no Kanye without André 3000, no André without A Tribe Called Quest, no Tribe without Public Enemy and Juice Crew … and so on.
 Atlanta toyed enough with nonlinear storytelling and surrealist visual and music cues to live up to Glover’s “Twin Peaks with rappers” initiative.
 The show’s deep commitment to quietly unsettling viewers felt beamed in from cringe comedies like Nathan for You or Tim and Eric’s Bedtime Stories, and season two’s string of quixotic mini-quests that didn’t appear to intersect until the finale invokes great anime like Trigun and Cowboy Bebop, whose roaming protagonists’ overarching purpose didn’t crystallize until late in the game.
 Glover loves loose ends, Easter eggs, and red herrings.
-“This Is America” is a kind of sociopolitical Rube Goldberg machine that uses big crowds and long, busy tracking shots to illustrate (but also to obscure) its thesis, which seems to be that America is a place where people try to make a living in spite of powers and processes that work prevent that from happening.
+“This Is America” is a kind of sociopolitical Rube Goldberg machine that uses big crowds and long, busy tracking shots to illustrate (but also to obscure) its thesis, which seems to be that America is a place where people try to make a living in spite of powers and processes that work to prevent that from happening.

 This is a massive undertaking, but the artist has been scratching at it for years.
 The listless internet troll who serves as the antihero of Because the Internet spends much of the project unraveling in spite of being born into a famous rapper’s money.
 “Awaken My Love!”’s funky clavinet jam “Baby Boy” is a yarn about the artist’s newborn son that nods to Sly Stone’s There’s a Riot Goin’ On and American slave auctions’ ruthless destruction of black families.
 The most garish scene of Atlanta’s “Robbin Season” involved a wall-sized Confederate flag and a room full of naked white fraternity pledges dancing the Stanky Leg on command.
 No discussion of Glover’s track record of art about race should dodge his old stand-up bit “The N-Word,” which jokes about being turned on by a white sexual partner’s use of a slur and suggests depowering racial epithets by encouraging more widespread use of them.
 It’s a joke, sure, but a lowbrow one that, if there is to be a silver lining to it, serves the dual purpose of showing just how far the artist has grown in a handful of years (and therefore, casting him not as some perfect talent but rather, a long-simmering work-in-progress) and highlighting his natural taste for transgression.